ranjanprj/agentollama/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss your ideas.

 ## 📜 License
-MIT License.
+Apache 2.0.
 See `LICENSE` for details.

 ## 💡 Connect
 For updates and discussions, follow me on [LinkedIn](https://www.linkedin.com/in/ranjanprj/).